Accept cashless payments at your food truck and market stall in Switzerland

 How quickly will I receive my money after a cashless payment?

-The payout to your Swiss bank account is processed within 1–5 working days, depending on the provider.
+The payout to your Swiss bank account takes place within 1–5 business days, depending on the provider.
 With most PSPs, you can choose between daily, weekly or monthly payouts.

 See detailed answer